On efficiently solvable cases of Quantum k-SAT: Introduction

 \emph{1.
 Quantum $k$-SAT with bounded occurrence of variables.} Our first result concerns the natural restriction of limiting the number of times a variable can appear in a clause.
 For example, $3$-SAT with at most $3$ occurrences per variable is known to be NP-hard.
-We complement this as follows. \begin{theorem} There exists a polynomial time classical algorithm which, given an instance $\Pi$ of $k$-QSAT in which each variable occurs in at most two clauses, outputs a satisfying product state if $\Pi$ is satisfiable, and otherwise rejects.
+We now show this threshold is tight\footnote{In addition to being NP-hard, whether $k$-QSAT with at most $3$ occurrences of variables is also QMA$_1$-hard is not clear.
+For example, the QMA$_1$-completeness constructions of~\cite{B06,GN13} utilize more than $3$ occurrences per variable.}, in the following sense. \begin{theorem} There exists a polynomial time classical algorithm which, given an instance $\Pi$ of $k$-QSAT in which each variable occurs in at most $2$ clauses, outputs a satisfying product state if $\Pi$ is satisfiable, and otherwise rejects.
 Moreover, the algorithm works for clauses ranging from $1$-local to $k$-local in size. \end{theorem} To show this, our idea is to ``partially reduce'' the $k$-QSAT instance to a $2$-QSAT instance.
 We then use the transfer matrix techniques of~\cite{B06,LMSS10,dBG15} (particularly the notion of \emph{chain reactions} from~\cite{dBG15}), along with a new notion of ``fusing'' chain reactions, to deal with the remaining clauses of locality at least $3$ in the instance.

 Whereas \emph{a priori} this setting may seem unrelated to the open question of computing solutions to $k$-QSAT instances with SDRs, we connect the two settings as follows.
 Denote the \emph{interaction hypergraph} $G=(V,E)$ of a $k$-QSAT instance as a $k$-uniform hypergraph (i.e. all edges have size precisely $k$), in which the vertices correspond to qubits, and each clause $c$ acting on a set of $k$ qubits $S_c$, is represented by a hyperedge of size $k$ containing the vertices corresponding to $S_c$. \begin{theorem} Let $G=(V,E)$ be a hypergraph with all hyperedges of size at least $2$, and such that each vertex has degree at most $2$.
 Then, $G$ has an SDR. \end{theorem} Thus, Theorem~\ref{thm:bounded} resolves the open question of~\cite{LLMSS10} for $k$-QSAT instances with SDRs in which additionally (1) each variable occurs in at most two clauses and (2) there are no $1$-local clauses.
 (The latter of these restrictions is necessary, as allowing edges of size $1$ easily makes Theorem~\ref{thm:matchgraph} false in general; see Section~\ref{sscn:SDR}.) \\